 The group then had some fits and starts to identify the right consultant.

 In Dec 2012, Dodge EDA contracted with Jan Joannides of Renewing the Countryside to perform the feasibility study, with a small additional match from the UM SE RSDP.
 Jan brought in UM Applied Economics students to assist with data collection and analysis.

 UM Applied Economics students

-Primary and secondary research will be conducted as part of this study.
-Methods include surveys, interviews, and a review of previous research.
+Primary and secondary research was conducted as part of this study.
+Methods included surveys, interviews, and a review of previous research.
 Below is a detailed work plan.

 Objective 1.
 Identify interest level of area farmers in selling beyond their current markets and identify types and quantity of products they could supply for new markets.

 Task 1: Identify farmers growing the types of crops that could supply the local food system.

 Task 2: Conduct a survey with farmers in Dodge County and adjacent counties to assess their interest in selling beyond their current markets.

 Task 2: Analyze survey and develop a report on the findings.